 If you have been following me over the past year-plus, you might see a travel theme, family.
 For October and November travel, my travel is to transport my niece’s grandma, or I call her my mom.
 She is going to Nebraska to spend some time with Mackenzie, my sister, and Abby, the Newfie, while my brother-in-law is training.
 My mother is not comfortable traveling out there on her own right now, so I am helping her out.

-Since my sister moved to Nebraska, my travel changed to mostly road trips, but one trip, my last trip started as my first Amtrak west in a long time but ended as a road trip home.
+Since my sister moved to Nebraska, my travel changed to mostly road trips, but one trip, my last trip, started as my first Amtrak west in a long time but ended as a road trip home.
 I went out there to help drive my sister’s family back to Wisconsin.

-I am going back and forth
+I am going back and forth.

 I have a fantastic friend, and she “plays the organ for me when I am gone.”
 I am thankful for you, Jen!
 When I am gone, she presses play and the next button so the church can still sing while I am gone.

 During planning this, something else happened; I agreed to play the organ at another church.
-Due to lack of forethought by the builder, this organ does not have a recording device; well, maybe the issue is that the organ is from the 1880s, and they probably never thought that technology would ever be possible.
+Due to a lack of forethought by the builder, this organ does not have a recording device; well, maybe the issue is that the organ is from the 1880s, and they probably never thought that technology would ever be possible.